30 Pros and Cons of Living in Berat, Albania

 Pro: Unique Architecture in the Old Town

-Berat is famed for its distinctive Ottoman-style houses, with white façades and rows of windows that give the city its nickname, “The City of a Thousand Windows.”
+Berat is known for Ottoman-era houses built into the hillside, with white façades and rows of windows that give the city its nickname, “The City of a Thousand Windows.”
+For the key neighborhoods and landmarks to look for, see our Berat Architecture guide.
 The well-preserved architecture creates a picturesque atmosphere and sets Berat apart from other towns.

 Pro: Relatively Large Limited Traffic Zone Old Town